Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Results

-121 (66.12\%) participants answered the question:\textit{ Are there any functions, apps, or designs of your smartphone that let you develop new habits? }Among the filled-in answers, 21 participants have not elaborated on their answers.
-Azure marked the answers with descriptions four as negative, 25 as neutral, and 70 as positive.
-31 (16.94\%) participants mentioned the functions of their smartphone with positive sentiments, such as: "\textit{AI assistant is so smart, I get used to operating my phone using voice}", "\textit{Digital Health function gives me a clear idea about how much time I spend on my phone}", "\textit{I use phone memos to write lab notes, it is so convenient}", and "\textit{Turn on NFC by double-clicking, making the payment process easier, saving my commute time}“.
-It can be seen that these participants were satisfied with the utilization and application of the latest technology, and they accepted and appreciated the convenience brought by smartphones.
+125 (68\%) participants answered the question: \textit{Are there any functions, apps, or designs of your smartphone that let you to develop new habits?} Among the filled-in answers, 26 participants did not elaborate on their answers.
+Azure marked 4 of the answers as negative, 25 as neutral, and 70 as positive.
+31 (17\%) participants mentioned the functions of their smartphone operating systems with positive sentiments, such as: ``\textit{AI assistant is so smart, I get used to operating my phone using voice}'', ``\textit{the Digital Health function gives me a clear idea about how much time I spend on my phone}'', ``\textit{I use phone memos to write lab notes, it is so convenient}'', and ``\textit{Turning on NFC by double-clicking makes the payment process easier, saving commute time}''.
+It was observed that these participants were satisfied with the utilisation and application of forefront technologies, and they accepted and appreciated the convenience brought by smartphones.
+Many identified useful operating system functions that had nothing to do with persuasive technology.

-The most mentioned smartphone applications that lead to new habits are WeChat (11 times, about changing ways of socialising and making payments); Toma Todo (6 times, about assisting users with concentrating on learning); Alipay (4 times, about digital payment and feeding pets on virtual farms); Baidu (3 times, about map and search engine).
-All these comments are quite positive or neutral, except one participant mentioned that "\textit{WeChat has negative influences on my sleep time}".
+The most mentioned apps that lead to new habits were WeChat (11 times, about changing ways of socialising and making payments, refreshing app to check updates, walking 10000 steps daily, etc.); Toma Todo (6 times, about concentrating on learning); Alipay (4 times, about digital payment and feeding pets on virtual farms); Baidu (3 times, about the benefits of map and search engine).
+All these comments were either positive or neutral, except one participant mentioned that ``\textit{WeChat has negative influences on my sleep time}''.
+Survey participants mentioned a set of apps that led them to adopt daily check-in habits: QQ (instant messaging), Taobao (e-commerce), Banking (finance), Alipay (finance), Forest (time management), vocabulary app and Xuexi Tong (e-learning).

+Overall, short video, social networking, game, e-learning and time management apps were the most persuasive apps reported by participants.
+Habit changes brought by built-in features of smartphones were almost entirely described to be positive, while the impact of apps on users was both positive and negative; Social networking, time management, and digital payment apps were the most mentioned apps that lead to new habits; additionally, some of these apps lead users to daily check-in habits.